Visual Studies Minor

 The Visual Studies curriculum is organized to help students develop critical and creative engagement with visual experience across media, time, and cultures.

 All students are required to take an introductory gateway course and a senior-level capstone course.
-The introductory course will cover a variety of disciplinary approaches to the field of Visual Studies, and will include guest lectures, field trips for hands-on learning, and an introduction to some form of making.
-The capstone course will consolidate a student experience of the interdisciplinary minor that integrates visual scholarship, making, and public engagement.
-Students will select their four elective courses from three categories: Visual Literacy, Labs/Studio Courses and The Ethics of the Visual.
+The introductory course covers a variety of disciplinary approaches to the field of Visual Studies, and will often include guest lectures, field trips, and an introduction to some form of making.
+The capstone course consolidates the student experience of the interdisciplinary minor that integrates visual scholarship, making, and public engagement.
+Students will select their four elective courses from three of the Learning Goals: Visual Literacy, Critical Making, and Ethics of the Visual.

 Minor Requirements